lvcaspacifico/colmena/README.md

 |----------|-------|----------|------|
 | Lucas [ADMIN] | lucas@colmena.com | Colmenaplayers2025@! | Admin (1) |

-3. You have admin access on all features
+3. You'll have admin access to all features
 4. In case there's no project or task, feel free to create and test it out! ✨

 > 💡 **Pro tip:** Check out the live Markdown render feature on the Task's description field!